History of California before 1900: Pre-Columbian history (c. 13,000 BC – 1530 AD)

-The Native Americans had no domesticated animals except dogs, no pottery; their tools were made out of wood, leather, woven baskets and netting, stone, and antler.
+The Native Americans had no domesticated animals except dogs and no pottery; their tools were made out of wood, leather, woven baskets and netting, stone, and antler.
 Some shelters were made of branches and mud; some dwellings were built by digging into the ground 2 to 3 feet and then constructing a brush shelter on top covered with animal skins, tules and/or mud.
-On the coast and somewhat inland traditional architecture consists of rectangular redwood or cedar plank semi-subterranean houses.
+On the coast and somewhat inland, traditional architecture consists of rectangular redwood or cedar plank semi-subterranean houses.
 Traditional clothing was minimal in the summer, with tanned deerhide and other animal leathers and furs and coarse woven articles of grass clothing used in winter.
 Feathers were sewn into prayer pieces worn for ceremonies.
 Basket weaving was a high form of art and utility, as were canoe making and other carving.
-Some tribes around Santa Barbara, California, and the Channel Islands were using large plank canoes to fish and trade, while tribes in the California delta and San Francisco Bay Area were using tule canoes and some tribes on the Northwest coast carved redwood dugout canoes.
+Some tribes around Santa Barbara and the Channel Islands were using large plank canoes to fish and trade, while tribes in the California delta and San Francisco Bay Area were using tule canoes and some tribes on the Northwest coast carved redwood dugout canoes.

 A dietary staple for most indigenous populations in interior California was acorns, which were dried, shelled, ground to flour, soaked in water to leach out their tannin, and cooked.
 The grinding holes worn into large rocks over centuries of use are still visible in many rocks today.
 The ground and leached acorn flour was usually cooked into a nutritious mush, eaten daily with other traditional foods.
 Acorn preparation was a very labor-intensive process nearly always done by women.
 There are estimates that some indigenous populations might have eaten as much as one ton of acorns in one year.
 Families tended productive oak and tanoak groves for generations.
-Acorns were gathered in large quantities, and could be stored for a reliable winter food source.
+Acorns were gathered in large quantities and could be stored as a reliable winter food source.